code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-08-spring-jms-activemq-boot-example.md

 Using application properties we can further fine tune the different settings of the `ConnectionFactory`, `JmsTemplate` and `JmsListenerContainerFactory` beans.
 Scroll down to <var># ACTIVEMQ</var> and <var># JMS</var> sections in the following link in order to get a [complete overview on all the available ActiveMQ and JMS properties](https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html)

-In this example we use default values and only specify the destination and broker URL in the included <var>application.yml</var> properties file.
+In this example, we use default values and only specify the destination and broker URL in the included <var>application.yml</var> properties file.

 ``` yaml
 spring: